oekonye/oekonye/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ekonyeonodowhoreva@gmail.com or
+- 📫 How to reach me
- 08147564826

 <!---
 oekonye/oekonye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.